WebAhead/master-reference/coursebook/week-8/research-afternoon.md

 - What are express middlewares?
 - What functionality do they provide?
-- What are some examples of useful express middleware and how do you use them ([several userful examples](https://blog.jscrambler.com/setting-up-5-useful-middlewares-for-an-express-api/))
+- What are some examples of useful express middleware and how do you use them ([several useful examples](https://blog.jscrambler.com/setting-up-5-useful-middlewares-for-an-express-api/))

 ## Session-management in Express
 - What are sessions?